THE YEARLY READER

 With three games to win one, however, Washington could not convert.
 The Pirates overpowered Coveleski in Game Five, and came from behind in Game Six to draw even in the Series.
 That brought up Game Seven at Pittsburgh’s Forbes Field.

-The weather in Western Pennsylvania was miserable, but Commissioner Kenesaw Mountain Landis—perhaps reminding himself of the criticism he absorbed for allowing a 1922 Series game to be called on account of darkness with the sun still shining—wanted the Series over without delay.
+The weather in Western Pennsylvania was miserable, but Commissioner Kenesaw Mountain Landis— perhaps still stung by criticism he absorbed for allowing a 1922 Series game to be called on account of darkness with the sun still shining—wanted the Series over without delay.

 One other controversy would linger for years.
-Sam Rice, who saved Game Three with his catch over the wall, would be asked repeatedly if he really caught it.
+Sam Rice, who saved Game Three with his over-the-wall catch, would be asked repeatedly if he really caught it.
 He remained strangely evasive to the question well past his retirement from the game, saying only that the umpire said he caught it.

 With melodramatic flavor, Rice finally sent a letter to the Hall of Fame with orders not to have it opened until his death.
 When that day came, in 1974, the letter’s contents were revealed; after a lengthy description of the play in question, Rice summed it all up:

 “At no time did I lose possession of the ball.”